kbazl3/GuitarShop/README.md

 <h5>Angular-UI-Calendar - http://angular-ui.github.io/ui-calendar/</h5>
 This awesome library made it real simple to get a fully functional calendar on my site.
 It was very intuitive setting it all up.
 I have it connected with my database so that once a studio session is added, it will show up and persist on the calendar.
-Eventually I will add the functionality of having the guitar lessons appointments on this calendar as well.

 <h5>Toaster Confirmation Alerts - https://github.com/jirikavi/AngularJS-Toaster</h5>